Components of a chemical hygiene plan

 Correct performance and functionality of protective equipment are vital to keeping the employee safe from hazardous chemical exposure.
 The CHP should identify and discuss key measures to ensure the functionality and continued performance of protective equipment.

-This may mean pointing out the alarm system, maintenance schedule, etc. A quick example of a functionality test that is common practice and can easily be conducted is the ‘tissue test.’
+This may mean pointing out the alarm system, maintenance schedule, etc. A quick example of a functionality test that you can use is the ‘tissue test.’
 Tape a piece of tissue to the bottom of the fume hood sash to ensure proper airflow.
-However, measures taken to ensure proper performance should also be thoroughly described and included.
+However, you should also thoroughly describe measures taken to ensure proper performance.

 Description and location of safety information